Research and reports

 Small businesses are experiencing first-hand the rise in popularity of vintage and second-hand fashion, which previously might have been considered niche.

-Evie, owner of clothing store Ever-Kind in Manchester, said: "We have been trading for just under a year.
+Evie, owner of clothing store Ever-Kind in Manchester and a Depop shop, said: "We have been trading for just under a year.
 We have definitely seen an increase in demand for sustainable fashion in the past year.

 "More and more people are realising that you can invest in amazing quality, one of a kind clothing that lasts a lot longer than clothes from fast fashion retailers."